krckyboy/jovana_strapi/README.md

 # Strapi application

 This is a React app using Strapi as a custom CMS.
-The content of the app is irrelevant as it's not an app in production.
-In this case, you can manipulate data (blogs, work images) through Strapi admin panel.
+The content of the app (blog posts and images of paintings) is manipulated by the Strapi CMS admin panel.